hemantgs/jlambda/README.md

                build package to> | -p=<path to packaged zip>) -b, --build=<path to build package to>

-  -e, --env=<profile>   The name of the profile based on which properties are
-                          loaded
-                        For e.g. 1) default.properties -->When profile not set
-                        2) dev.properties
   -g, --generate=<path to generate lambda>

   -h, --help